-- A child is not required to spend his own money to honor his parent, but to avoid humiliating him, "he must lose all the money in the world."[11] - A child is not obligated to lose money to honor his father, but doing so nevertheless fulfills the mitzvah.[12] - A child is not obligated to actively spend his own money to honor his parent, but neither may he actively dishonor his parent to save his money; he must rather remain passive (sheiv v'al ta'aseh), even if this means losing his money.[13]

-According to the first explanation, the dispensation of mishel av should not apply to parental alienation, because the parent will certainly be humiliated.
-According to the other explanations, however, the child may indeed be entitled to invoke the dispensation of mishel av, at least with respect to passive behavior.
-Additionally, some Rishonim disagree with the Rambam and maintain that a child is allowed to embarrass a parent who is threatening him with the loss of his property.[14]

-May we soon see, at last, the fulfillment of the last prophecy in the Nevi'im (Malachi 3:24), as explained, according to some, by the Chachamim in the last Mishnah in Eiduyos: And he shall restore the heart of fathers to children and the heart of children to their fathers...
+- A child is not required to spend his own money to honor his parent, but to avoid humiliating him, "he must lose all the money in the world."
+1 - A child is not obligated to lose money to honor his father, but doing so nevertheless fulfills the mitzvah.12 - A child is not obligated to actively spend his own money to honor his parent, but neither may he actively dishonor his parent to save his money; he must rather remain passive (sheiv v'al ta'aseh), even if this means losing his money.13 According to the first explanation, the dispensation of mishel av should not apply to parental alienation, because the parent will certainly be humiliated.
+According to the other explanations, however, the child may indeed be entitled to invoke the dispena nearby building, as the Mishnah Brurah (ibid.
+37) says that shinui makom (change of location) is not a hefsek for this bracha.
+The Biur Halacha (ibid., first) recommends that if one anticipates that he might remove his tallis for a short time, he should have that in mind when reciting the original bracha, in which case even the Shulchan Aruch agrees that he doesn't require a new one, because he intended for the original bracha to cover the second donning as well.
+If he plans to stay at the kiddush for a while, which is surely a hefsek, a new bracha is required.
+The Biur Halacha (ibid., second) is uncertain whether intending during the original bracha to take this break would help.
+Sheivet HaLevi (10:2), based on the suggestion of the Biur Halacha, advises that when reciting the original bracha, one should deliberately intend not to include a second wearing.
+He may then repeat the bracha later without hesitation. sation of mishel av, at least with respect to passive behavior.
+Additionally, some Rishonim disagree with the Rambam and maintain that a child is allowed to embarrass a parent who is threatening him with the loss of his property.14 May we soon see, at last, the fulfillment of the last prophecy in the Nevi'im (Malachi 3:24), as explained, according to some, by the Chachamim in the last Mishnah in Eiduyos: And he shall restore the heart of fathers to children and the heart of children to their fathers...
+Scan here to receive the weekly email version of the Halacha Journal or sign up at 14 See Maharam Lublin ibid.

-[1]Another Chizuk Meeting for Parents of Alienated Children.
-Hefkervelt.
-Nov.
-9, 2021.
+1.888.485.VAAD(8223) ask@baishavaad.org

+(continued from page 1)

+that removing it for a brief period is not a hefsek.
+The Mishnah Brurah rules in accordance with the Rama, so one who removes his tallis to eat briefly does not repeat the bracha.
+This holds true even if the kiddush is in

+(continued from page 1) ge'ulah.)

+Mr. and Mrs. Michael Nudell the mitzvah of yishuv Fretz Yisrael applies in full again force.
+(R' Meir Simcha adds that this may be Hashem's way of initiating the Other poskim offered another lenient approach one already found in basic form in the hagadah of R' Shlomo Kluger-that the shalosh shvuos only remain in effect when the gentiles fulfill their own shvuah, which is not to cause the Jews excessive suffering.
+Since they have violated their oath, we are no longer bound by ours and may return to Eretz Yisrael. evate your inbox